 The Superbas already had a backstop named Lew "Old Dog" Ritter, and for several seasons he and Bergen shared Brooklyn's catching duties.
 Despite playing part-time, Bergen earned a reputation for the strongest throwing arm in the National League, so strong that his mere presence behind the plate was enough to intimidate base runners.
 Notes in newspapers of the day often remarked on his lightning release and ability to throw to second base on a line while standing flatfooted.

 On August 23, 1909, Bergen gunned down six St. Louis Cardinals attempting to steal (for years it was reported that he threw out seven on that date, but recent research confirmed that the number was six).
-Despite catching only 941 games, Bergen ranks in the Top 20 for career assists by a catcher.
-And while only five of the 13 catchers in the Hall of Fame ever amassed as many as 100 assists in a single season, Bergen accomplished that feat in nine of his 11 major- league campaigns, failing only in 1903 and 1907, the two seasons he caught fewer than 60 games.
+Despite catching only 941 games, Bergen still ranks in the all-time top 10 for career assists by a catcher.
+And while only seven catchers in the Hall of Fame (through the 2018 season) ever amassed as many as 100 assists in a single season, Bergen accomplished that feat in nine of his 11 major-league campaigns, failing only in 1903 and 1907, the two seasons he caught fewer than 60 games.
 He reached a high of 202 assists in 1909, making him one of only a handful of backstops ever to accumulate more than 200 in a season.
 And it wasn't just in throwing that Bergen excelled.
 His lifetime fielding average exceeded the league average for catchers, .972 vs. .969, and he caught two no-hitters.

 At age 33, Bill Bergen still had an affinity for the game.
 He played in the International League in 1912-13, first for Newark and later for Baltimore.
 Despite failing health, Bergen continued to play for Scranton of the New York State League in 1914, but his offensive numbers began to mirror his major-league production: a .161 batting average in 298 at-bats.
 He hung on as an active player through 1917, but by 1919 his health was limiting him to managing semipro teams in the vicinity of his home in Worcester, Massachusetts, where he had settled in 1903, the same year he wed Alice Moran.